 - Digital Platforms: Services like Talkspace and Woebot provide therapy through digital means, making mental health care accessible from home.

-- Holistic Retreats: Centers offer transformative experiences that address mental health in serene environments, promoting deep healing.
+- Holistic Retreats: Centers offer transformative experiences that address mental health in serene environments, promoting deep healing and providing a space for men to focus on their emotional well-being.

 National and Online Resources